2019–20 Clemson Tigers men's basketball team

 The 2019–20 Clemson Tigers men's basketball team represented Clemson University during the 2019–20 NCAA Division I men's basketball season.
 The Tigers were led by tenth-year head coach Brad Brownell and played their home games at Littlejohn Coliseum in Clemson, South Carolina as members of the Atlantic Coast Conference.

 On January 11, 2020, Clemson defeated North Carolina 79–76 in overtime to win their first ever game in Chapel Hill in program history.
 Entering the game, the Tar Heels had been 59–0 at home against the Tigers, which was an NCAA record for longest win streak by one team at home versus one opponent.

 The Tigers finished the season 16–15, and 9–11 in ACC play.
 The team was scheduled to play Florida State in the quarterfinals of the ACC tournament before the tournament was cancelled due to the COVID-19 pandemic.
 The NCAA tournament and NIT were also cancelled due to the pandemic.

 Previous season

 The Tigers finished the 2018–19 season 20–14, 9–9 in ACC play to finish in a tie for eighth place.
 They lost in the first round of the ACC tournament to NC State.
-They received an at-large bid to the NIT where they defeated Wright State before losing to Wichita State in the second round.
+They received an at-large bid to the NIT where they defeated Wright State prior to losing to Wichita State in the second round.